-Moving away from an ideologically based participatory movement of the 60s, Public Engagement had now become a new more pragmatic approach.
+Moving away from an ideologically based participatory movement of the 6os, Public Engagement had now become a new more pragmatic approach.
 As defined by the PE 2020 project Public Engagement constitutes activities with a "distinct role for citizens or stakeholder groups in research and innovation processes.
-Characteristic to such processes is that they involve new types of interactions between >laymen< and >scientific actors< path towards the implementation of RRI, making innovation with and for end-users and society more effective, ethical and societally desirable" (Cavallaro et al., 2014, p.
+Characteristic to such processes is that they involve new types of interactions between >laymen< and >scientific actors< (Maiukait-Žvinien et al., 2014, p.
+8).
+The involvement and, even more the engagement of end-users and the society in general was seen as "a necessary path towards the implementation of RRI, making innovation with and for end-users and society more effective, ethical and societally desirable" (Cavallaro et al., 2014, p.
 36).